LaxarJS/laxar/README.md

 npm install
 ```

-To see changes in your application, either configure your project to work with the sources (e.g. by using webpack), or rebuild the webpack bundles by running `npm run dist`.
+To see changes in your application, either configure your project to work with the sources (e.g. by using Webpack), or rebuild the Webpack bundles by running `npm run dist`.

 To run the automated karma tests: